God is the light in which I see.

 The light for true seeing is within us, and the goal of today’s lesson is to reach that light.
 Once again the Workbook takes us into an experiential exercise of meditation.
 This kind of meditation, and the experience it seeks to produce, is clearly a major component of Course practice.
 The emphasis placed on it is nothing short of amazing.

-We are told that it is a form of exercise that “we will utilize increasingly” (3:2).
+We are told that it is a form of exercise that we “will utilize increasingly” (3:2).
 It “represents a major goal of mind training” (3:3).
 Longer times are “highly recommended” (4:2).
 We are urged to persist despite “strong resistance” (5:2).
-It represents a “release from hell” (5:5).
-We are reminded of “the importance of what you are doing; its inestimable value to you” (8:1), and that “you are attempting something very holy” (8:1).
-The lesson closes with these words: “But do not forget.
+It represents a “release from hell” (5:4).
+We are reminded of “the importance of what you are doing, its inestimable value to you” (8:1), and that “you are attempting something very holy” (8:1).
+The lesson closes with these words: “Do not forget.
 Above all, be determined not to forget today” (11:2-3).
 There is no mistaking the awareness that Jesus, as the author, considers this kind of meditation practice exceptionally important.

 When we begin to build up a history of experiences with the light, of feeling relaxation, sensing our approach to it, and even being aware of entering into it, we will know what the Course is talking about.
 And we will crave more.
 There is nothing like the experience.
 These holy instants are foretastes of Heaven, glimpses of reality.
 They will motivate us in our journey like nothing else.
 There is a sense of reality so real that what seemed real before pales into insubstantial shadows by comparison.
 When we have entered the light we will recognize that we have been in darkness, thinking it was light.
 That is what gives these experiences their “inestimable value.”